CPardi/Messages-Mirror/README.md

 privacy-focused eSIM or Wi‑Fi for internet access, reducing the risk of location tracking tied to your phone number on the device you carry.

+This application does **not** mitigate the inherent security flaws in the SMS protocol.
+SMS messages are still delivered to the Host device connected to the phone network.
+The app’s purpose is to allow you to receive and read SMS messages on a separate Mirror device, while keeping the connected Host device in a fixed location.

 ## How it works

 - Encrypted forwarding: Incoming SMS messages on the Host are serialized and AES-encrypted, then sent to a ntfy